haldarmahesh/reactjs-mapple-tooltip/README.md

 ```

 ## Demo and Mapple ToolTip generator
-Generate the config for your Mapple ToolTip.
+Generate the config for your Mapple ToolTip from here [Demo and Generator](http://www.maheshhaldar.com/reactjs-mapple-tooltip/docs/)

 ## Usage